MazontheMoon/coddy-python/README.md

 ### September

+#### 2 - String Repetition with Arrogator
+Define a string variable phrase with the value 'arrogator ' and print it 5 times in one line.

+phrase = 'arrogator '
+print(phrase * 5)

 #### 1 - Mystery of the Trireme
 Fill in the missing values for ship_speed and rowers_strength so that the code inside the if statement will be executed.